 Stop Flu at School (SFAS) Update

 - Most health insurance plans cover the cost of recommended vaccines.
-Check with your insurance provider for details of coverage.
+Parents should check with their insurance provider for coverage details.

 Learn about the importance of flu vaccination.